tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Append-Block.md

 |`x-ms-blob-condition-maxsize`|Optional conditional header.
 The max length in bytes permitted for the append blob.
 If the `Append Block` operation would cause the blob to exceed that limit or if the blob size is already greater than the value specified in this header, the request will fail with MaxBlobSizeConditionNotMet error (HTTP status code 412 – Precondition Failed).|
 |`x-ms-blob-condition-appendpos`|Optional conditional header, used only for the `Append Block` operation.
 A number indicating the byte offset to compare. `Append Block` will succeed only if the append position is equal to this number.
 If it is not, the request will fail with the AppendPositionConditionNotMet error (HTTP status code 412 – Precondition Failed).|

  This operation supports the use of additional conditional headers to ensure that the API succeeds only if a specified condition is met.
-For more information, see [Specifying Conditional Headers for Blob Service Operations](http://msdn.microsoft.com/library/azure/dd179371.aspx).
+For more information, see [Specifying Conditional Headers for Blob Service Operations](Specifying-Conditional-Headers-for-Blob-Service-Operations.md).

-### Request Headers (Client-provided encryption keys)
+### Request Headers (Customer-provided encryption keys)

-Beginning with version 2019-02-02, the following headers may be specified on the request to encrypt a blob with a client-provided key.
-Encryption with a client-provided key (and the corresponding set of headers) is optional.
+Beginning with version 2019-02-02, the following headers may be specified on the request to encrypt a blob with a customer-provided key.
+Encryption with a customer-provided key (and the corresponding set of headers) is optional.

 |Request header|Description|
 |--------------------|-----------------|